Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

 \begin{definition} Let $\C$ be a Markov category.
 A \emph{symmetrisation procedure} is a function of the form

-where $\varphi : \HH \to \G$ is a homomorphism in $\C$, and $\X$ and $\Y$ are objects in $\C^\G$. \end{definition}
+where $\varphi : \HH \to \G$ is a homomorphism in $\C$, and $(\X, \act_\X)$ and $(\Y, \act_\Y)$ are objects in $\C^\G$. \end{definition}

 Observe that the left-hand side of \eqref{eq:symmetrisation-procedure-signature} consists of morphisms satisfying \eqref{eq:restricted-equivariance-definition}, whereas the right-hand side consists of morphisms that satisfy this condition when $\varphi$ is removed.
 For this reason, we intuitively think of a symmetrisation procedure as transporting ``less equivariant'' morphisms to ``more equivariant'' ones.
-In particular, if $\varphi$ is a subgroup inclusion (for example in $\Set$), then \eqref{eq:symmetrisation-procedure-signature} converts morphisms that are equivariant only with respect to the subgroup $\HH$ into morphisms that are equivariant with respect to the full group $\G$.